-To explore the consequences of résumé whitening in the labor market, we conducted a randomized résumé audit study (Bertrand and Mullainathan, 2004; Correll, Benard, and Paik, 2007; Tilcsik, 2011; Gaddis, 2015).
+To explore the consequences of résumé whitening in the labor market, we conducted a randomized résumé audit study (Bertrand and Mullainathan, 2004; Correll, Benard, and Paik 2007; Tilcsik, 2011; Gaddis, 2015).
 This field experimental method, also known as a correspondence study, involves sending applications from fictitious but realistic job seekers in response to actual job postings.
-Researchers then examine how randomly assigned résumé content, such as the name or an experience, affects the probability that an applicant is contacted for a job interview.
-Though an interview callback does not guarantee a job offer, it is an important outcome to examine.
-The résumé-screening stage of the employee-selection process powerfully shapes individuals' subsequent access to opportunities and can serve as a major barrier to employment for racial minorities (Pager, 2003; Pager, Western, and Bonikowski, 2009).
+Researchers then examine how randomly assigned résumé content, such as the name or an experience, affect the probability that an applicant is contacted for a job interview.
+While an interview callback does not guarantee a job offer, it is an important outcome to examine.
+The résumé-screening stage of the employee selection process powerfully shapes individuals' subsequent access to opportunities, and can serve as a major barrier to employment for racial minorities (Pager, 2003; Pager et al., 2009).
 One crucial advantage of the audit method is that it generates data about real employers who believe that they are making real decisions about real applicants.
 In addition to enhancing external validity, audits offer a greater degree of control and more reliable causal evidence than do observational studies (Pager, 2007).

-In this audit study, we sent résumés in response to advertised vacancies in U.S. metropolitan areas using a 2×4 (race \times degree of whitening) betweensubjects factorial design, with one résumé per employer.7 As in our interviews, we focused on black and Asian job seekers.
-Because the interviews revealed two main types of whitening-changing the first name and modifying the description of experience-the degree of résumé whitening in the audit study
+In this audit study, we sent résumés in response to advertised vacancies in U.S. metropolitan areas using a 2×4 (race × degree of whitening) between-subjects factorial design, with one résumé per employer.7 As in our interviews, we focused on black and Asian job seekers.
+Because the interviews revealed two main types of whitening-changing the first name and modifying the description of experience-the degree of résumé whitening in the audit study was either: (a) no whitening, (b) whitened first name, (c) whitened experience, or (d) whitened first name and whitened experience.